26 Jul 2019

 If you need to meet the candidate again, book it in for tomorrow or the day after, not in a week or two.

-Once you’ve reflected and analysed, make an offer – but never, NEVER make an offer unless you know the answer is going to be yes.
+Once you’ve reflected and analyzed, make an offer – but never, NEVER make an offer unless you know the answer is going to be yes.

 This means – knowing what you’re competing with in terms of other applications underway, salary expectations, interest levels.